 Here is another example of the warmth natural wood flooring can create in an all-white pristine kitchen with brass hardware.

-Perhaps my favorite kitchen of all time – reiterating the point about what warm beauty natural, rustic wood can bring and also proving beautiful kitchens need not be grand in scale.
+Perhaps my favorite kitchen of all time – the kitchen below reiterates the point about the warmth that natural, rustic wood can bring while also proving beautiful kitchens need not be grand in scale.

 4. Add Interest With Pattern

 In the kitchen below, it’s the buffalo check pattern that plays a starring role and contributes to a less formal, cozy vibe.

 Repeating patterns and materials prevents the space from feeling too busy or sensually overwhelming.

 6. Add Color to Island

 Here’s an idea I am toying with for adding more warmth to our kitchen, mainly because it would not be difficult to experiment with the change.
 Painting or staining the entire island/peninsula/breakfast bar or part of it a warmer hue is an option which may be just the right choice in a white kitchen lacking depth.

 In my neck of the woods, it seems every homeowner was adding white square ceramic tile to their kitchen floor in the 1990’s.
 While that color and pattern can look smart for a backsplash, it’s not ideal for adding interest to a kitchen floor.
 I mean.
 Unless you find it interesting to become a slave to cleaning unforgiving, cold white square tiles.
 Warm wood, painted encaustic tiles, and rugged stone can add so much warmth.

 There are so many ways to add interest to a kitchen floor!
 This tile below is the same one chosen for the renovation of our son’s bath – see that project here.